Bullet Journal Ideas for Beginners

 Bullet Journals were created by Ryder Carroll of bulletjournal.com and you can find out some additional info by checking out his site.
 Originally they were more utilitarian and then this community just sort of… exploded, people who wanted to use the simplicity of a bullet journal but add a touch of art and color to their pages.
 Bullet journals are a system of notes, lists, brainstorming, calendars, etc… Much more fluid than your typical planner, the bullet journal system allows you to create a layout that works for you and also make it beautiful!

 What do you need to get started?
 All you need to start is a journal and a pen, where you go from there is up to you.
 You can grab packs of wonderfully fluid pens in every shade of the rainbow for writing and sketching, stickers and washi tape that the bullet journal community love to use for making their pages pop.
 The creativity in your book, even if you are not an artist makes you look forward to writing your lists and checking items off every day.

-The one rule of bullet journals as they are is …there are no rules.
-This is your book, and instead of making your style fit the book, it can be designed to suit you.
+The one rule of bullet journals as they are is… there are no rules!
+This is your book, and instead of making your style fit the book, it can be designed to suit your needs.

 But, to help you get started I recommend you at least: